lucasgrvarela/greenlight/README.md

 #### Users receive an email for confirmation/activation of the account
 ![email with token for user activation](email.png)

-#### Metrics endpoint with custom metrics like database and request count
+#### Metrics endpoint with custom metrics like database stats and request count
 ![metrics](metrics.png)